ohnotnow/syslog_reporter/Readme.md

 - A summary of identified critical issues.
 - Example log entries.
 - Affected hosts and services.
-- Recommendations for further investigation and resolution (if `--resolutions` flag is used).
+- Recommendations for further investigation and resolution (unless the `--resolutions=false` flag is used).
 - The approximate cost of the API calls used for the analysis.

 ## Costs & Time